-Emily Midorikawa’s next book, Out of the Shadows: Six Visionary Victorian Women in Search of a Public Voice, will be published by Counterpoint Press in North America, in May 2021, and is available for pre-order now.
+Emily Midorikawa’s next book, Out of the Shadows: Six Visionary Victorian Women in Search of a Public Voice, will be published by Counterpoint Press in North America, in May 2021, and is available for pre-order (there and elsewhere) now.

 Drawing on diaries, letters, rarely seen memoirs and texts, Out of the Shadows tells the stories of Kate, Leah and Maggie Fox, Emma Hardinge Britten, Victoria Woodhull and Georgina Weldon: six enterprising women of the nineteenth century, whose apparent ability to contact the dead brought them fame, fortune and astonishing levels of social and political influence.

 ‘Midorikawa doesn’t stint on the drama, detailing money troubles, sisterly discord, poor marital choices, and fraud accusations as she builds a persuasive case for the Spiritualist movement’s considerable influence on “the journey toward female empowerment.”
 Women’s history buffs will be enthralled.’ – Publishers Weekly

 ‘Astonishing, gripping, and almost eerily timely.
 Midorikawa’s tender, elegant prose is a joy to read and her fascination with her subjects irresistible.’ – Julie Myerson, author of The Stopped Heart